frankiem-4/frankiem-4.github.io/snippets.md

 <code>
 Set-NetFirewallProfile -Profile Domain,Public,Private -Enabled True
 </code>
-or if ypur on an older version of windows use the following
+or if you're on an older version of windows use the following
 <code>
 netsh advfirewall set allprofiles state on
 </code>